 - Reduce legal risks associated with operating assets

 The key to good Asset Management is that it OPTIMISES these benefits.
-That means that asset management takes all of the above into account and determines the best blend of activity to achieve the best balance for all of the above for the benefit of the organization.
-Asset Management is explicitly focussed on helping organizations to achieve their defined objectives and to determine the optimal blend of activities based on these objectives.
+That means that asset management takes all of the above into account and determines the best blend of activities to achieve the best balance for all of the above for the benefit of the organization.
+Asset Management is explicitly focused on helping organizations to achieve their defined objectives and to determine the optimal blend of activities based on these objectives.

 The principles of asset management